daringer/smartcard-key-luks/multi-key-setup.md

 * change the keys' PINs: `gpg --change-pin`
-* change the luks passphrase to something very secure: `sudo cryptsetup luksChangeKey /dev/nvme0n1p3`
+* change the luks passphrase to something very secure: `sudo cryptsetup luksChangeKey /dev/nvme0n1p3` **keep in mind that the ubuntu-disks-gui passphrase change will not work after setting up security keys, you have to use this method to change the passphrase**